 The Maine constitutional carry law also can permit a Maine non-resident CCW for gun owners from other USA states.
 The Maine CCW laws (concealed carry weapons) form seeks information on matching the applicant to background checks through federal and state databases.

-the Maine concealed carry law has rules of where you can go with a firearm (e.g., do not plan to enter a courthouse with a concealed weapon).
+The Maine concealed carry law has rules of where you can go with a firearm (e.g., do not plan to enter a courthouse with a concealed weapon).
 Although the 2nd Amendment of the U.S. Constitution grants citizens the right to carry arms, there are instances where these rights can be lost.
-Such instances include certain criminal offenses where a citizen has been found guilty (the person was convicted).Maine Concealed Carry Reciprocity with other States
+Such instances include certain criminal offenses where a citizen has been found guilty (the person was convicted).Maine Concealed Carry Reciprocity With Other States

 Maine CCW reciprocity exists with Mississippi, Missouri, New Hampshire, West Virginia and 14 other states.
 Federal gun possession laws define which individuals are not eligible to exercise their 2nd Amendment right to bear arms.
 This website provides a complete concealed carry laws by state, and up-to-date list of the states that allow concealed carry without permit.Maine Open Carry Laws: Federal Gun Laws vs Maine's Laws

-The handgun carry rules for Maine, broadly stated, are as follows:Carrying of Concealed Handguns without a Permit
+The handgun carry rules for Maine, broadly stated, are as follows:Carrying of Concealed Handguns Without a Permit

-Maine laws allow a person age 21 and older who is not otherwise legally barred or prohibited from possessing a firearm to carry a concealed handgun in the State of Maine without the necessity of having a permit.
+Maine laws allow a person aged 21 and older who is not otherwise legally barred or prohibited from possessing a firearm to carry a concealed handgun in the State of Maine without the necessity of having a permit.
 This law in ME further authorizes a person to possess a loaded pistol or revolver while in a motor vehicle, trailer or other vehicle being hauled by a motor vehicle.